1950 British Grand Prix: Qualifying

-Qualifying took place on the Friday and saw the Alfa Romeo's ended up on the front row of the grid as Farina claim the first pole position in the history of Formula One with a time of 1:50.8.
+Qualifying took place on Friday and saw the Alfa Romeos end up on the front row of the grid as Farina claimed the first pole position in the history of Formula One with a time of 1:50.8.
 Fagioli and Fangio and Parnell would fill the remaining spots on the front row of the grid.
 Prince Bira was the fastest non-Alfa, 1.8 seconds back with the two Talbot's cars filling in the second row.

 Qualifying classification

 Race

-On 13 May, 21 drivers from 9 countries were represented at the old Silverstone airport, 4 from France, 2 from Italy, 1 each from Belgium, Ireland, Monaco, Argentina, Thailand and Switzerland.
+On 13 May, 21 drivers from nine countries were represented at the old Silverstone airport, four from France, two from Italy, and one each from Belgium, Ireland, Monaco, Argentina, Thailand and Switzerland.
 The UK was represented by 9 drivers.
 The race drew 200,000 spectators.
-At the start of the race, Farina took the lead with Fagioli and Fangio in pursuit, while Cabantous got a poor start and lost 4 positions.
-In the early laps they switched around between themselves several times to keep everyone amused.
-Fangio retired with engine troubles caused by a broken oil pipe and so Farina led Fagioli home by 2.5 seconds with Parnell a distant third despite hitting a hare during the race.
-The nearest challenger was Giraud-Cabantous two laps down, Bira having retired with a fuel problem.
-Crossley and Murray duelled at the back before retiring, de Graffenried had done so on lap 34, while Chiron was demoted to the role of viewer 10 laps earlier.
+The cars drew up in a 4-3-4 formation.
+At the start of the race, Farina took the lead with Fagioli and Fangio in pursuit, while Cabantous got a poor start and lost four positions.
+In the early laps, they switched around between themselves several times to keep everyone amused.
+Fangio retired with engine troubles caused by a broken oil pipe (possibly due to clipping a straw bale) and so Farina led Fagioli home by 2.5 seconds with Parnell a distant third, despite hitting a hare during the race which caused a significant dent in the cowling of the British driver’s car.
+The nearest challenger was Giraud-Cabantous two laps down, with Bira having retired with a fuel problem.
+Crossley and Murray duelled at the back before retiring, de Graffenried had done so on lap 34, while Chiron was demoted to the role of the viewer 10 laps earlier.

 Nino Farina led for 63 laps (1–9, 16–37 and 39–70).
 Luigi Fagioli led for 6 laps (10–15).
 Juan Manuel Fangio led for 1 lap (38).
-Joe Fry drove car #10 for the first 45 laps, then Brian Shawe-Taylor took over for 19 laps for a total 64 laps, distance 297.536 km.
-Peter Walker drove car #9 for 2 laps, then Tony Rolt drove for and additional 3 laps, totaling 5 laps, a distance of 23.245 km.

 Nino Farina achieved the fastest lap of the race, with a 1:50.6 on Lap 2.